What is a Putative Spouse?

 Putative Marriage Requires Legal Impediment

 The takeaway?
 Allege common law marriage, if you meet the requirements, or alternatively consider whether you could meet the requirements to be a putative spouse (which would be rare indeed).
 But don’t try for both – a putative spouse claim is not a fallback in case the common law marriage claim fails.
-If you’re just living together, and not found to be in a common law marriage, you can’t try to claim to be a putative spouse.
+If you’re not found to be in a common law marriage, you can’t try to claim to be a putative spouse.

 Note that it’s probably possible, in theory, to have a court find no common law marriage due to a legal impediment (e.g. the putative spouse was common law “married” to someone who was still married to someone else), but we’re talking about a fairly convoluted set of facts involving two concepts that are already fairly uncommon in Colorado – putative marriage and common law marriage.

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.

 For more information about our top-rated El Paso County family law firm, contact us by filling out our contact form, calling us at (719) 630-1123 to set up a free consult, or click on:

 - Why Graham.Law for your Colorado Family Law Case.
 Learn about the benefits of hiring divorce specialists to help you.